 I find myself better able to run the parallel processes of hearing and evaluating while listening than I do while reading.
 When I think about what I’m reading I stop hearing the author.
 Yet we seem to be able to listen, evaluate and talk at the same time.
 I wonder whether this is an evolutionary consequence of having listened to each other for so much longer than we’ve been reading.

-We keep hearing that we are the average of the five people we spend the most time with.
+We’re told that we are the average of the five people we spend the most time with.
 I’m a better man for spending time with Russ Roberts, Patrick O’Shaughnessy, Stephen Dubner, Alex Blumberg and my wife!

 Clever interviewers like Russ Roberts draw out nuances that I would otherwise miss reading a book.